ChenKaiXuSan/kyusyuUnv/Advanced_Tasks/A9_PCN/README.md

 And then i find a paper named [1], they propose a predictive coding networks(PCN).
 The PCN is used for object recogntion, so i have a implement with it on CIFAR10.

+The network structure is like the next figure.

 And then, like task B3, i use the adversarial attack to verify its robustness.
 The training log is saved ./log folder, and the adversarial attack result is saved in the same folder.